jaxon93/ImoUI/README.md

 This is an Imo app UI project aimed at studying RecyclerView and creating a UI using it.
 (ImoUI main page - Older Version) It is my first time trying to add a dark mode to the app.
 Nice try for the first attempt :)

-This Project is wirtten in Kotlin and Java.
+This Project is written in Kotlin and Java.

 The structure of this repository is like below: ImoUi
 *  app (Imo main page UI written in Kotlin) ✅